 The principal accounting policies of IFFIm are summarised below.
 These accounting policies were consistently applied from prior years.
 IFFIm's consolidated financial statements have been prepared on a going concern basis and approved by its trustees in accordance with applicable law and United Kingdom Generally Accepted Accounting Standards.
-Following discussions and agreement with the World Bank, the trustees do not foresee the World Bank calling collateral that would cause IFFIm to be unable to meet its required financial obligations and, therefore, the trustees concluded that the going concern basis of accounting is appropriate because there are no material uncertainties related to events or conditions that may cast significant doubt about IFFIm's ability to continue as a going concern.
+As IFFIm's credit rating is AA, the World Bank has the right to call collateral and protect its derivative exposure to IFFIm.
+However, following discussions and agreement with the World Bank, the trustees do not foresee the World Bank calling collateral that would cause IFFIm to be unable to meet its required financial obligations and, therefore, the trustees concluded that the going concern basis of accounting is appropriate because there are no material uncertainties related to events or conditions that may cast significant doubt about IFFIm's ability to continue as a going concern.